ditatechwriter/docsy-site/content/en/docs/Static Site Generators/online resume.md

 > Now that you’ve built the resume site, it’s time to edit its data with your own.

-To edit the data in your online resume:
+To edit the data in your resume:

 1. In VSCode, open the project folder and select the `data.yml` file.